Friday, January 11, 2013

 5. Jethro Tull

 The most underrated band of all time.
 Jethro Tull deserves way more respect than it gets.
 I can only imagine it’s because ignorant people think that Ian Anderson’s flute is “lame.”
 Well, it’s their loss.
 Jethro Tull went places rock just didn’t go at the time.
 From talking about a struggling homeless man, to a song questioning how we view God, they often didn’t get the airplay they deserved because of their chutzpah.
 They were so experimental, that they even wrote a 44 minute song, Thick as a Brick.
 Even their most well-known song, Aqualung, people don’t truly understand.
 You see, people get hung up on the fact that the lyrics say “Sitting on a park bench, eyeing little girls with bad intent.”
 Folks just conclude that Aqualung is a pedophile.
 Well, they’re wrong.
-That line is from someone who does not know Aqualung, and unjustly judges him.
+That line is from someone who does not know the destitute Aqualung, and unjustly judges him.
 A later line, from a friend who knows Aqualung’s heart, says “Aqualung, my friend, don’t start away uneasy.
 You poor old sod, you see, it’s only me.”
 That last bit is actually my favorite line by them.

 3. The Beatles